Courses Offered: Core + Pathways (Watha Endeavour House)

 - Non-apparel

-Textiles is one of the oldest manufactured items known to humankind.
-It is used in all areas of our contemporary lifestyle.
+Textiles are used in all areas of our contemporary lifestyle.
 The study of this subject will enrich your understanding of this valuable and creative resource.
-Working in the Textiles industry involves: materials and material knowledge ranging from animal and natural products to synthetic fabrics, measuring skills, designing, and making skills, sustainable practices: visible mending, natural dying, upcycling textiles, slow fashion, technical applications, computer-assisted design, and incorporation of digital technologies into textiles.
+Working in the Textiles industry involves: Materials and material knowledge ranging from animal and natural products to synthetic fabrics, measuring skills, designing, and making skills, sustainable practices: Visible mending, natural dying, upcycling textiles, slow fashion, technical applications, computer-assisted design, and incorporation of digital technologies into textiles.

 What will I study?